Dicke superradiant enhancement of the heat current in circuit QED: The Dicke-superradiant heat valve

 Going back to the case under study, our primary focus is on the steady-state heat current that flows between the two baths.
-At this steady state, the net heat current across the system is zero, and consequently $\dot{Q}_\text{c} = -\dot{Q}_\text{h}$.
-Using the previous relation, we can express the heat current as
+Using that $\dot{Q}_\text{c} = -\dot{Q}_\text{h}$, we can express the heat current as